Why teams use it

 What you get on Day One

-Linux-first guests, SSH from boot, attachable disks, and integrated backup workflows—without running your own data centre.
+Curated OS images, SSH from boot, attachable disks, and integrated backup workflows,without running your own data centre.

 Full root access